Skip to content

 ome_zarr = open_ome_zarr_container(image_path)

-For this example, we will not segment the image all at once.
-Instead we will iterate over the image FOVs and segment them one by one.
+Rather than segmenting the image all at once, iterate over its FOVs and segment them one by one.

 image = ome_zarr.get_image()